VandyGRAF/VandyGRAF.github.io/index.md

 <hr>

-### Pavel Kovtun, *University of Victoria*
-**January 26, 12:00 pm - 2:00 pm**
-##### Relativistic fluids and quasinormal modes
-*Abstract:* I will talk about the difficulty of incorporating viscous effects in relativistic fluids, and how studying quasinormal modes of black holes may help solve the problem.

 ### Matthias Kaminski, *University of Alabama*
 **February 2, 12:00 pm - 2:00 pm**
 ##### Convergence of hydrodynamics in rapidly spinning strongly coupled plasma